Home --> About the Park --> Things to See and Do

 The park contains a selection of countryside walks of differing lengths and abilities, which either go through woodlands or across open grasslands with fantastic views of Gedling and Carlton and across the Trent Valley towards Lincolnshire.

 There are a series of trails to allow you to get around the park easily.
-They are graded for length and difficulty so you can take anything from a quick stroll with a pushchair to a strenuous workout:
+They are graded for length and difficulty so you can take anything from a quick stroll with a wheelchair or pushchair to a strenuous workout:

 These four trails are named after the coal seams that existed underground at the site of Gedling Colliery.
 For more information, please see our Heritage web page.